flaskevann/FileEncryption/README.md

 ## User Manual

-Se <code>Docs/UserManual.pdf</code> to get precise instructions with screenshots.
+See <code>Docs/UserManual.pdf</code> to get precise instructions with screenshots.

 ## License